-When teachers gather, reflect and act on the feedback from their students, they are able to increase engagement and motivation, support students’ wellbeing and lift their performance.
+When teachers check in with their students, they are able to increase engagement and motivation, support students’ wellbeing and lift their performance.
 Improving feedback is a low-cost, high-impact strategy towards school improvement (Evidence for Learning).

 It is important for teachers to know their students and what they need, and to be responsive and targeted, rather than indiscriminately providing support.
 This helps teachers to both assist student learning and to improve relationships (Fletcher-Wood, 2018).
 By being genuinely curious, teachers can also challenge assumptions they might make about their classes (Timperley, Kaser, & Halbert, 2014).

 School is fine for extroverts!
 Sometimes, especially in lively, sociable classrooms, the quieter, shy students are overlooked, as they avoid contributing to class discussions.
 In their book, Quiet at School, Coplan and Rudasill (2016) suggest strategies – including technologies – that give students time to think and respond to questions, anonymously if they wish, so that teachers can know them better and address their needs in a safe environment.
 Berman and Graham’s (2018) work on responsive teaching and inclusive education focuses on learning for all, offering questions that teachers should ask themselves, like ‘what do we already know and what do we need to find out about this student?’ and ‘how did my teaching support my students’ learning?’.

 An overall understanding of the classroom climate is essential to teaching and learning.